suman600/spreadsheet-data-fetch/README.md

-# spreadsheet-data-fetch
+#spreadsheet print data

-##This repo introduced to how to get data from google spread sheet
+##This repo introduced to how to get data from google spreadsheet by get method

 ##This is simple javascript fetch method